manshu/ruby_tutorials/chapter_05/chapter_05_1/chapter_notes.md

 In Ruby - Everything is an Object.
 Visit CodeQuizzes.com for practice

-1. Let's start with our first ruby.rb file
+1. Let's expand our decision making.
-2. How to write comments in Ruby
+2. How to use IF Else Statement
-3. How to run Ruby file in terminal
+3. How to use Else IF Statement
-4. Introduction to Simple If statement
+4. If Else statement example
     # if comparison (relational expression)
     #   statements
     # end